 For an allowed, residential minor addition exception, the total new impervious (i.e., a surface comprised of material that significantly impedes or prevents natural infiltration of water into the soil) area that may be added to the lot is cumulative.
 For example, if you obtain a minor addition exception for 800 square feet of impervious area and decide to apply for another minor addition exception a year later, you would have only 200 square feet of impervious area allowed under the minor addition exception, not an additional 1,000 square feet.
 The cumulative limit on the maximum additional impervious area shall continue indefinitely, regardless of ownership of the property.

-If the associated land disturbance is less than 2,500 square feet, use the Minor Addition Exception Request Form to request the exception and complete the WRPA Submission Request form.
+If the associated land disturbance is less than 2,500 sq. ft., use the Minor Addition Exception Request Form.
 For more information on the Minor Addition submission process visit the Facilitation and Addressing Center webpage.
 If the total proposed disturbance exceeds 2,500 square feet and requires a grading plan, use the RPA Exemption/Exception Request Form to request the exception.

 Note: Detached structures are not considered minor additions but considered accessory structures.
 The county’s ordinance for accessory structures is based on the state regulations which do not allow detached structures to be treated as minor additions.
 For more information on detached structures, see the “What are the requirements for the construction of accessory structures?”
 FAQ.